Privacy Policy

 People outside Australia

-LifeLoom is built for Australia and is currently in closed beta.
+LifeLoom is built for Australia and is currently in open beta.
 If you use it from elsewhere, your information is processed in Australia under this policy.
 If you're in the European Union, you may have extra rights under the GDPR — contact us and we'll help.

 17. Policy Version History